 Teleport (by Topia) takes a broader view, scoring cities on quality of life factors beyond just cost.

-- ❌ Outdated data — Some city data hasn't been updated recently
+- Data staleness — Some city profiles have not been refreshed recently

 Exploring cities you know nothing about.
 Great for initial discovery.